 She is focused on opening up parliament and politics to all New Zealanders, so they can see that our institutions are just made up of people making decisions.
 Chlöe wants to shine light on the privilege and discrimination that has kept too many people away from politics until now.

-Chlöe is a list MP based in Auckland Central.
+Chlöe is the MP for Auckland Central.